influxdata/telegraf/docs/specs/tsd-007-url-config-behavior.md

 store the raw string.
 If there is a difference, trigger a reload.

 If anything other than 2xx response code is returned from the HEAD request, Telegraf would print a warning message and retry at the next interval.
+Telegraf will continue to run the existing configuration with no change.

 If the value of last-modified is empty, while very unlikely, then Telegraf would ignore this configuration file.
+Telegraf will print a warning message once about the missing field.

 ## Relevant Issues